How We Got to 5-9s Uptime

 Ok, I know 100% is technically not “5-9s,” but we did have some brief disruptions on our secondary endpoints, such as our control panel and tracking endpoints, which came in at 99.999% uptime.
 Our worst performing endpoint was our Platform API, which was at 99.992% uptime.
 Not bad!

 In the future we will be expanding our goals by focusing on end-to-end performance for our messaging platform and improving latency and response times.
-We’re SOC-2 Type 1 certified, and we’re working hard toward achieving Type 2 certification, further solidifying our reputation as a trusted vendor…but we’ll have more news on that very soon.
+Plus, we’re SOC-2 Type 2 certified, further solidifying our reputation as a trusted vendor.
 It’s a lot of hard work, but maintaining high availability is one of our top priorities and will continue to be.

 If you want more details about our uptime you can view our entire historical uptime report at https://skt.to/uptime-report.
 You can also view information about our current platform status or any scheduled maintenance by going to https://status.socketlabs.com.